Skip to main content

 Metabolic Nutrition the Foundation of Cellular Health

 The composition of your diet provides the raw materials that dictate your body’s hormonal responses.
-The primary objective of metabolic nutrition is to maintain stable levels and, consequently, stable insulin levels.
+The primary objective of metabolic nutrition is to maintain stable blood glucose levels and, consequently, stable insulin levels.
 This is achieved by focusing on both the quality and quantity of macronutrients.

 Carbohydrates are the most direct stimulus for insulin release.
 A diet high in refined, high-glycemic-index carbohydrates (like sugary drinks, white bread, and processed snacks) causes rapid, large spikes in blood glucose, demanding a powerful surge of insulin.
 Over time, this repeated demand desensitizes the cells.